Patil161004/PeopleCounter/DEPLOYMENT_GUIDE.md

 ### 5. Troubleshooting

-If deployment fails, check:
+If deployment fails, try these fixes:

+**Build Error Fix (Python/TensorFlow compatibility):**
+1. The build failed because Python 3.13.4 is too new for TensorFlow
+2. I've added `runtime.txt` to force Python 3.9.18
+3. Updated TensorFlow to version 2.15.0

+**If still failing:**
+- In Render dashboard, change Build Command to: `pip install -r requirements_render_cpu.txt`
+- Check build logs for specific error messages
+- Verify all files are committed to GitHub

+**Common issues:**
-- Build logs in Render dashboard
+- Build logs in Render dashboard will show exact errors
 - Make sure all files are committed to GitHub
-- Verify requirements_render.txt has all dependencies
+- Verify the runtime.txt file is included

 ## 🌐 Accessing Your App